 Increasing circulation is a way to help with cellulite.
 Exercising will help with circulation, but there are many ways to increase circulation to specific areas: Dry Brushing, Massage, and Foam Rolling are some ways I have personally used.
-I also use Defining Gel when I’m massaging to help reduce the appearance of cellulite.
+I also use a cellulite reducing gel when I’m massaging to help reduce the appearance of cellulite.

 I am probably the palest friend you will ever have.
 I think that it is impossible for me to tan actually.
 So I’m not going to tell anyone to go sunning… but a few years ago, I was planning a trip to Florida and a friend recommended to me to get a spray tan before I left.
 I’m not saying it was perfect… but I have to admit that my legs did look awesome, haha!
 So a simple help would just to use some natural tanning lotions or spray to darken your skin.

 Because cellulite is caused by weak collagen layers, you can actually boost your natural collagen production and fight free radical damage with a supplement to help nourish your skin.